 As an immigrant, few circumstances are more stressful than the potential for deportation and removal proceedings.
 There are numerous grounds the federal government could rely on when pursuing removal:

 - Employment violations.
-Removal is a possibility for anyone that has secured employment in the country unlawfully.
+Removal is a possibility for anyone who has secured employment in the country unlawfully.
 This is true even if they are otherwise allowed to reside in the United States.
 The most common example involves a person on a tourist visa seeking work.

 - Criminal convictions.
 Certain criminal convictions can trigger deportation proceedings.
 Most felonies and certain misdemeanors could result in deportation.

 - Fraud.
-There are strict consequences for anyone that commits fraud during the immigration process.
+There are strict consequences for anyone who commits fraud during the immigration process.
 This could involve lying on an application, hiding a criminal record, or otherwise using false information in an effort to tilt the scales in an immigration case.

 - Failure to depart.
 Most deportation and removal proceedings involve individuals that originally came to the United States legally.
 A common reason for deportation is that an immigrant has remained in the United States after their visa has expired.